acoustid/acoustid-server/acoustid/web/pages/index.md

 service, based entirely on open source software.

-It consists of a [client library](/chromaprint) for generating compact fingerprints from audio files, a large crowd-sourced [database of audio fingerprints](/database), many of which are linked to the [MusicBrainz](https://musicbrainz.org) metadata database using their [unique identifiers](https://musicbrainz.org/doc/MusicBrainz_Identifier), and an [web service](/webservice) that enables applications to quickly search in the fingerprint database.
+It consists of a [client library](/chromaprint) for generating compact fingerprints from audio files, a large crowdsourced [database of audio fingerprints](/database), many of which are linked to the [MusicBrainz](https://musicbrainz.org) metadata database using their [unique identifiers](https://musicbrainz.org/doc/MusicBrainz_Identifier), and a [web service](/webservice) that enables applications to quickly search in the fingerprint database.

 <div class="row">